Operations3 min read

 Restaurant Menu Photo File Naming: A Practical Convention Your Team Will Actually Use

-A simple file naming and folder system for restaurant photo libraries, so you can reuse images across channels without losing track of “the latest” version.
+A simple file naming and folder system for restaurant photo libraries, so you can reuse images across delivery apps, your website menu, and social without losing track of "the latest" version.

 TL;DR